-The DOCSIS IP Source Port Start and DOCSIS IP Source Port End parameters MUST be set to the same transport port value as indicated in the Classifier, so long as a non-zero value is provided.
-If the Source IP Port is specified as a value of zero in the Classifier, then the DOCSIS IP Source Port End TLV MUST be omitted.
+The DOCSIS IP Source Port Start and DOCSIS IP Source Port End parameters MUST be set to the same port value as the Classifier object, so long as a non-zero value is provided.
+If the value specified in the Classifier object is zero, both the DOCSIS IP Source Port Start and DOCSIS IP Source Port End parameters MUST be omitted.

-The DOCSIS IP Destination Address parameter MUST be set to the same address as indicated in the Classifier object.
+The DOCSIS IP Destination Address parameter MUST be set to the destination address provided in the Classifier object, so long as a non-zero value is provided.
+If the address specified in the Classifier object is zero, this parameter MUST be omitted.